ambas/RealManRules/README.md

 - real man must set 123456 as his default password.
 - real man must say nothing but +1.
 - real man must drink a shot of B-52 before interviewing a candidate.
 - real man must tell his colleagues about his vacation suddenly before leaving.
+- real man must have a vacation abroad not during weekend but weekday.:airplane:

 welcome any pull request.